 Recognize the skills and traits that you don’t possess, and hire people who have them.
 Advice to Howard Shultz (CEO of Starbucks) from Warren Bennis.
 Know what your own SWOT, and build a team around you.
 Jobs/Wozniak, Gates/Allen.

 Have the courage to stick with a tough job.
 Advice to A.G.
 Lafley (CEO of Proctor and Gamble) from his boss, after his 6th year at P&G. (Story: Lafley was tired of the bureaucracy at P&G and turned in his resignation.
 Boss did not accept it.
 Told him to not come to work for 1 week, but instead come to his house every night for beer.
-Eventually convinced Lafley to stay saying, that he shouldn’t run from problems)
+Eventually convinced Lafley to stay, saying, ” don’t run from problems”)

 Don’t limit yourself by past expectations.
 Advice to Vivek Paul (CEO of Wipro) from an elephant trainer.
 (Story: huge elephants will not run away even thought they are tethered to a small rope because they were trained as baby elephants.
 They tried to pull out the stake as babies, failed, and never tried again)

 When you negotiate, leave a little something on the table.
 Advice to Dick Parsons (CEO of Time Warner) from previous CEO.
 (Story: Parson came from banking, used to negotiating hard for everything.
-Old CEO advised that it was a small company and all the people he was negotiating with would be the people he sees daily in the office and work with in the future).
+Old CEO advised that it was a small company and all the people he was negotiating with would be the people he sees daily in the office).

 All you really own are your ideas and the confidence to write them down.
 Advice to Brian Glazer (Movie producer) from Lew Wasserman (MCA chairman)